blogtheristo/blogtheristo/README.md

 ### Dear friend, welcome

-Risto Anton's is passionate helping friends and clients, co-piloting projects with various hats, and innovating and building software products in the Cloud Development environment.
+Risto Anton's is passionate helping friends and clients, co-piloting projects, and innovating and building software products in the multi Cloud and MAUI environments.

 ### ✨: How do we create value? ✨